-When I impersonate conservatives, I (apparently) do it with a southern US accent (e.g., “‘Merica!”, “Don’t mess with Texas!”, etc.).
+Apparently, when I impersonate conservatives, I do it with a southern US accent (e.g., “‘Merica!”, “Don’t mess with Texas!”, etc.).
 I don’t intentionally adopt the accent.
 In fact, I never even knew I was doing it until my partner pointed it out to me!
 Without my partner’s third-person perspective, I might never have noticed.
-I might have just continued mocking conservatism.
+I might have just continued mocking people with southern accents.
 In fact, that wouldn’t be surprising given what we learned in this series [Part 1 – Part 5].
 So if we want to do something about our biases, then we would do well to seek this kind of third-personal feedback.
 Let’s call it bias feedback.

 The bias feedback I received from my partner can be characterized as bottom-up and informal.
 Bottom up because it came from a peer rather than from a position of authority.
 And informal because it happened freely in ordinary conversation rather than as part of some kind of compulsory process.
 Many people are uncomfortable with informal, bottom-up feedback.
 So if informal, bottom-up feedback is to be accepted in some contexts, then it might have to be integrated into that context’s culture.
 There might be a few ways to do this.
 Continue reading Implicit Bias | Part 5: Bias Feedback

 At this point it’s pretty clear why someone would be worried.
 We’re biased (Part 1).
 We don’t have total control over our bias (Part 2).
 And our bias seems to tamper with significant, real-world decisions (Part 3).
 So now that we’re good and scared, let’s think about what we can do!
 It’s time to talk about debiasing!